Audi A6 Avant Review 2024

 Progressive steering is standard: this becomes quicker as you apply more lock.
 Dynamic all-wheel steering, which steers rear wheels as well as the fronts, is optional, making the Audi A6 Avant more stable at higher speeds, but with a smaller turning circle (by more than a metre) when parking.

-No fewer than four different types of suspension are available: conventional springs in standard or Sport set-ups, suspension with adaptive dampers and a full adaptive air-spring system (again with adaptive dampers).
+No fewer than four different types of suspension have been available: conventional springs in standard or Sport set-ups, suspension with adaptive dampers and a full adaptive air-spring system (again with adaptive dampers).
+With the current line-up, the Sport model makes do with standard suspension, while the S Line and Black Edition have the 20mm lowered sports set-up.

-The regular car is okay, if forgettable, and the Sport version seems more focused.
+The regular suspension is okay, if forgettable, while the Sport system seems more focused.
 We like models with adaptive damping, which feel generally unruffled, while air suspension delivers a very appealing and cushioned long-distance ride – albeit at a price.
 Versions with adaptive suspension can be tailored via the Audi Drive Select dynamic handling system.
+If you're buying new now, this is no longer a feature of the A6.

 All Audi A6 Avant versions ride with sure-footed confidence.
 If you don’t match the upgraded suspension with larger wheel options correctly, it can sometimes be crashy for such a large and upmarket car, but a dealer will be able to advise on the best course of action here.
 A Mercedes-Benz E-Class will, broadly, be more supple, while a BMW 5 Series will be more fun.